 A University of Florida study showed that women who lost weight faster kept it off longer.
 This mainly was due to increased motivation, however, it only dealt with women who lost 1-1.5 pounds a week maximum.

 |Medifast||2-5 pounds per week.
 Using meal replacement products along with healthy eating.
 Backed up by research.|

 These diets typically consist of meal replacement products such as soups or shakes.

 Weight loss programs that offer rapid weight loss are generally only suitable for people who are obese (a BMI of 30 and above).
 A person who is only mildly overweight will only really cause themselves problems in the long run.

-Some VLCD's need a doctors authorization, but other fast weight loss diets (such as the previously mentioned Medifast) may be done without this.
+Some VLCD’s need a doctors authorization, but other fast weight loss diets can be done without this.